Isospin symmetry breaking of Cooper-Quartets in nuclei: Macroscopic model, mass gained and temperature calculation example

+Where $\sigma^l_{\alpha\beta}$ and $\tau^l_{\alpha\beta}$ are the Pauli matrices and $\alpha$, $\beta$, $\gamma$ and $\delta$ are spin and isospin indices respectively.
+This model is very much analogous to a d wave superconductivity model in metals\cite{31} but with a additional isospin and spin SU(2) symmetry.
+It uses the repulsive $\rho$ meson one boson exchange potential which becomes attractive after the sign change.\cite{26} Thus the Hamiltonian can be rewritten in momentum space as:

-Where $n$ -- the number operator and $P_{ki}^{\dagger}=\sum_{mn}(c^{\dagger}_{ \uparrow k n}c^{\dagger}_{\downarrow -k m})_i$ where $i$ -- denotes isospin and n/m-nucleon(protons or neutrons), $g_I$-isovector force coupling constant The last term describing interactions between nucleons, the same way electrons do in a metal, of all isospin to keep it conserved in the Hamiltonian.The interaction can also be interpreted physically as creating and annihilating proton-proton, neutron-neutron and proton-neutron pairs at the same time in a potential V thus having quartets.
-We can now apply a Hubbard Stratonovich \cite{5} transformation to our system:
+Where $n$ -- the number operator and $P_{ijpn}^{\dagger}=\epsilon_{\alpha\beta}(c^{\dagger}_{ i \alpha p}c^{\dagger}_{ j \beta n})$ where $i$, $j$ -- denotes lattice space and n/p-nucleon(protons or neutrons), $g_I$-isovector force coupling constant The last term describing interactions between nucleons, the same way electrons do in a metal, of all isospin to keep it conserved in the Hamiltonian.The interaction can also be interpreted physically as creating and annihilating proton-proton, neutron-neutron and proton-neutron pairs at the same time in a potential $V_I$ thus having cooper-quartets.
+We can now apply a Hubbard Stratonovich \cite{12} transformation to our system: